-Camera Link is ideal for applications requiring cameras with a very high data transfer rates of up to 850 MB/s.
+Camera Link is ideal for applications requiring very high data transfer rates of up to 850 MB/s.
 However, the maximum cable length is 10 m.
-Camera Link requires the use of the supplied Camera Link card and cables for connecting to a computer, which makes it difficult to connect more than one camera to a single computer.
-To operate our 4 and 8 megapixel cameras in quad-tap mode a Camera Link interface is required.
+Camera Link requires the use of the supplied Camera Link card and cables for connecting to a computer.
+To operate our 4 and 8 megapixel cameras in quad-tap mode a second Camera Link connection is required.